KlajdiGashi/ControllerApplication/README.md

 npm i && npm build
 ```

-### 9. After finishing your work do a pull request to main so that the person in charge can review all the changes youve done, just as a reminder to let us know you have finished the tasks
+## After finishing your work do a pull request to main so that the person in charge can review all the changes youve done.
+Just as a reminder to let us know you have finished the tasks